A class of nonlinear optimisation and applications: Introduction

-\textit{Acknowledgements.} The author would like to thank Xu-Jia Wang for proposing the problem to him.
-He would also like to thank Neil Trudinger for discussions on the topic at the conference at Hefei, China in August 2011.
-This work was supported by the Simons Foundation.
+\textit{Acknowledgements.} The author would like to thank Professor Xu-Jia Wang for proposing the problem to him.
+He would also like to thank Professor Neil Trudinger for many discussions on this topic.
+This is a revision of the previous version of arXiv1203.2351.